 Post-registration qualifications

-Once an optometrist or dispensing optician is registered with us, they can undertake GOC approved qualifications leading to specialist entry to the GOC register.
-For Optometrists, these are GOC approved qualifications leading to specialist entry to the GOC register in one or more of the following categories: additional supply (AS), supplementary prescribing (SP) and independent prescribing (IP).
-For Dispensing Opticians, this is a GOC approved qualification leading to specialist entry to the GOC register as a Contact Lens Optician (CLO).
+Once an optometrist or dispensing optician is registered with us, they can undertake further training in specialty subjects leading to specialist entry to the GOC register.
+For optometrists, these are GOC approved qualifications in one or more of the following categories: additional supply (AS), supplementary prescribing (SP) and independent prescribing (IP).
+For dispensing opticians, this is a GOC approved Contact Lens (CLO) qualification.

 If a registrant performs specialist work without being on the appropriate register, the Council’s Fitness to Practise Committee may treat this as evidence of impaired fitness to practise.